 It is very common for teenagers and college age men to date girls who are younger.
 But having sex outside of your age bracket, or even dating someone in your same grade, can result in statutory rape charges under Utah law.
 These serious criminal charges can lead to jail and branding as a sex offender.

-The Salt Lake City law firm of Greg S. Law, provides experienced criminal defense in both district courts and juvenile courts of Utah for youths and young men charged with statutory rape.
-Contact us today for a free consultation with an attorney to discuss your case or to obtain legal representation for your son (or daughter).
+The Salt Lake City statutory rape lawyer, Greg S. Law provides experienced criminal defense for youths and young men charged with statutory rape.
+Contact us today for a free consultation.
+We can discuss your case and obtain legal representation for your son (or daughter).

 Understanding Utah’s Statutory Rape Laws

-Under Utah’s sex crime statutes, a girl who is age 13 cannot consent to sex; it can be prosecuted as rape or sexual assault.
-It is also a crime to have sex or sexual contact with a minor age 14 or 15; if the age difference is more than four years, it becomes a felony offense.
-Lastly, while Utah’s age of consent is 16, it is illegal for an adult to have sexual contact with a 16- or 17-year-old if the adult is at least 10 years older than the teenager.
+Under Utah’s sex crime statutes, a girl who is age 13 cannot consent to sex.
+It can be prosecuted as rape or sexual assault.
+It is also a crime to have sex or sexual contact with a minor age 14 or 15.
+If the age difference is more than four years, it becomes a felony offense.
+While Utah’s age of consent is 16.
+However, it is illegal for an adult to have sexual contact with a 16- or 17-year-old if the adult is at least 10 years older than the teenager.

 These laws commonly result in the following scenarios:

 If a 13-year-old girl and her 14-year-old boyfriend engage in sexual activity, he can be charged in juvenile court with statutory rape or sexual abuse.

 A 17-year-old who has sex with his 15-year-old girlfriend could be charged with unlawful sexual activity with a minor, a class B misdemeanor.

 A high school senior who has sexual contact with a freshman girl could be charged with a felony sex crime if he turned 18 before she turned 14.

 A 22-year-old man accused of contact with a minor (under age 16) would face serious felony charges.